 Pioneer® brand seeds and silage inoculant products are exclusively produced and distributed in Australia by Gentech Seeds Pty Ltd.

-In May 2016 DuPont Pioneer announced an agreement for Philip Yates Family Holdings Limited (PYFH) to acquire its Pioneer Australia Seeds (PAS) entity.
+This came about in May 2016, when DuPont Pioneer announced an agreement for Philip Yates Family Holdings Limited (PYFH) to acquire its Pioneer Australia Seeds (PAS) entity.
 Gentech Seeds Pty Ltd was established and undertook the production, sales, marketing and distribution of Pioneer® brand hybrid corn, sorghum, summer forage and canola seeds, and silage inoculant products in Australia.
 In 2019 GenTech Seeds, acquired the research facilities and assets in Toowoomba QLD and Wagga Wagga NSW, continuing to provide research and new products.

 Philip recounts below the family’s background and history in the seed business.

 "I have been asked to outline my family's endeavours over more than two centuries in the seed business.
 I do this with some humility and reticence but also some pride.